sainnhe/gruvbox-material/README.md

 - By default, italic is enabled.
 To disable italic, add `let g:gruvbox_material_kill_italic=1` to your vimrc.
 - By default, bold is partly enabled.
 To completely enable bold, add `let g:gruvbox_material_enable_bold=1` to your vimrc.
+- By default, bold is enabled in lightline color scheme.
+To disable bold in lightline color scheme, add `let g:gruvbox_material_lightline_kill_bold=1` to your vimrc.

 # Contribution